 2. Riverside Walk

-If flash floods are a expected, you will not be able to hike the Narrows trail, Zion park rangers will close the route off for visitor safety.
+If flash floods are expected, you will not be able to hike the Narrows trail because Zion park rangers will close the route off for visitor safety.

 Fall is the best time to visit to guarantee low water levels and least possibility of flash floods.
-Winter and early Spring water levels are much higher with snow melt.
+Winter and early Spring water levels are much higher with snow melt, and sudden flooding is common.

 Check for updated flooding information at Zion national park before hiking the Narrows.

 At the end of Riverside Walk you will come to a set of stairs leading into the river.
-Here there are a few benches to use for making final packing preparations before you begin hiking the Narrows.
+Make use of small wooden benches by making final packing preparations before you begin hiking the Narrows.

 Between May and September, you can expect this area to be packed full of tourists, especially if you arrive around 10am-12pm.